Skip to main content

 Docker image updates

-The .env file contains POKTROLLD_IMAGE_TAG which can be updated based on the images available on ghcr to update the version of the full_node deployed.
+The .env file contains POKTROLLD_IMAGE_TAG which can be updated based on the images available on poktroll ghcr to update the version of the full_node deployed.
+As well as the PATH_GATEWAY_IMAGE_TAG which can be updated based on the PATH Gateway images available at path ghcr

 B. Creating a Supplier and Deploying a RelayMiner